TV Writing Samples: Basics of Pilots and Spec Scripts

 TV Writer

-Chris Masi is a TV writer who has written on the shows White Collar and Graceland on USA, Being Mary Jane on BET, Lee Daniels’ Star on FOX, and most recently the upcoming Step Up TV series on STARZ.
+Chris Masi is a Creator/Showrunner and TV writer who has written on the shows WHITE COLLAR and GRACELAND on USA, BEING MARY JANE on BET, Lee Daniels’ STAR on FOX, and STEP UP TV series on STARZ.
+Most recently with his co-writer/wife Rebecca Boss, they Created and were Showrunners on the Hallmark show RIDE.
 Chris is an alumnus of the NBC Writers on the Verge Program as well as the Academy of Television Arts and Sciences Internship Program where he worked on the show NCIS on CBS.
 He graduated from Biola University in 2009, and worked his way into the industry by becoming a writer's PA/assistant on the show White Collar after meeting the showrunner on Twitter.